pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 Solutions
 ^^^^^^^^^^

+Since v1.16.0, there is the property :attr:`Page._isWrapped`, which lets you check whether a page's contents are wrapped in that string pair.

-Pick one of the following:
+If it is ``False`` or if you want to be on the safe side, pick one of the following:

 1. The easiest way: in your script, do a :meth:`Page._cleanContents` before you do your first item insertion.
 2. Pre-process your PDF with the MuPDF command line utility ``mutool clean -c ...`` and work with its output file instead.